Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzManagementLock.md

 ```

 ### -ResourceType
-The resource type of the locked resource.
+The type of the resource.

 ```yaml
 Type: System.String